mvysny/vaadin-jandex/README.md

 (or use `vaadin-core-jandex` if you're only using vaadin-core components).

-6. Edit the vaadin-quarkus's `application.properties` and delete all Vaadin-related `.index-dependency.` lines.
-7. Run the vaadin-quarkus project - it should now start as usual.
+6. Run your vaadin-quarkus project - it should now start as usual.

 ## License